City-of-Helsinki/events-helsinki-monorepo/README.md

 | `pnpm check:install`         | Run manypkg workspace checks                                                                                                         |
 | `pnpm build`                 | Builds application with rollup.                                                                                                      |

-> Why using `:` to prefix scripts names ?
-It's convenient with pnpm — we can call those scripts from any folder in the monorepo.
-> `g:` is a shortcut for `global:`.
+> Why use `:` to prefix script names?
+The `g:` prefix (short for `global:`) groups root scripts that target all workspaces.
+Unlike Yarn 3+, pnpm does not resolve these from subdirectories automatically — use `pnpm -w run g:<script>` when not at the repo root (pnpm 11 suggests this if you forget).
+For scripts that only run a task in every workspace (lint, typecheck, test, build), `pnpm -r` works from any folder without `-w`.
+Scripts with extra root logic (`g:clean`, `g:lint-staged-files`, `g:build-changed`, …) require `-w` outside the repo root.
 See the complete list in [root package.json](./package.json).

 ### 3.2 Maintaining deps updated